aabayomi/keepaway/README.md

 # RoboCup Keepaway benchmark player framework

 ## Concurrent HAMQ Learning
 This ongoing project demonstrates a **concurrent partial program** approach to the RoboCup Keepaway task.
-Some details can be found in:
+More details can be found in:
 -   **Efficient Reinforcement Learning with Hierarchies of Machines by Leveraging Internal Transitions**, *Aijun Bai*, and Stuart Russell,\
     *Proceedings of the Twenty-Fifth International Joint Conference on Artificial Intelligence (**IJCAI**), Melbourne, Australia, August 19 - 25, 2017.*
     \[[pdf](https://aijunbai.github.io/publications/IJCAI17-Bai.pdf)\]